 What is the difference between a relative and absolute path?

-When you are trying to link to a page or file on your site or the location of a file, knowing the difference between a relative path and absolute path can be quite helpful.
-The following sections contain information on these differences for each of the major operating systems as well as how to link files appropriately on a web page.
+When linking to a page or file on your site, knowing the difference between a relative path and absolute path is helpful.
+The following sections contain information on these differences for each of the major operating systems and how to appropriately link files to a web page.
 To proceed, choose your topic of interest from the following list.

 Path differences in Windows